-10.1 Training needs to be provided to ensure Members are fully aware of the requirements placed upon them.
+10.1 Training is provided to ensure Members are fully aware of the requirements placed upon them.
 This will enable them to avoid being in breach of the Code of Conduct with all the adverse consequences which would necessarily flow.
 Specific training for Standards Committee Members is provided to enable them to carry out their duties effectively.